jjcss/AWS_Part_2_Fall_2024/README.md

 # Hands-On AWS (2/2) Workshop

 **Date:** Wednesday, December 4th, 2024 <br>
-**Description**: In this workshop students will learn how to implement AWS services like S3 Buckets, SQS, Lambda Functions, SNS, and possibly a PostgresQL database with Python, which is a high-level programming language (or React) This will be the second part of a 2 part series. <br>
+**Description**: In this workshop students will learn how to implement AWS services like S3 Buckets, Lambda Functions, SNS, and possibly a PostgresQL database with Python, which is a high-level programming language (or React) This will be the second part of a 2 part series. <br>
 **Workshop Youtube Video**: [click here - tbd]() <br>
 **Workshop Google Slides**: [click here - tbd]() <br>
+**AWS Part 1 Workshop Video/Slides**: [click here](https://www.youtube.com/watch?v=Wvz3KmUXlkY&t=338s&ab_channel=ComputerScienceSocietyatCUNYJohnJay) <br>

 ---

 ## Introduction
-**Description**: We will be going over how to implement AWS S3, Lambda, SQS, and SNS in a real-world scenario.
+**Description**: We will be going over how to implement AWS S3, Lambda, and SNS in a real-world scenario.
 By real-world scenario, what we mean is connecting our AWS account and its services to our website, which we will be hosting locally.
 This will require us to create a AWS Account, and you to follow all steps detailed below.
+Our Workflow will consist of creating a web application, connecting it to a server, then connecting it to an AWS S3 Bucket and using the file upload to trigger a Lambda function that will activate a SNS notification that will send an email telling us that a file was uploaded into the S3 Bucket.

 ---

 ## Pre Requisites
-**Description**: ...
+**Description**: There aren't really any pre-requisites as we'll be going over a basic workflow using the stated AWS services stated above.
+You will have the steps below to follow along or do on your own time, as well as a video recording of the session.
+However, if you are not familiar with Html/CSS/Javascript/Node JS/Express, the frontend/server part of the code will be a bit confusing so I would recommend you review those files.
+We will quickly skim over the coding files in the steps below.

 ---